bearror/advent-of-code/README.md

 > [!NOTE]
 > Inputs are stored as text files in an `inputs` directory under each year,
 > sharing a naming convention with the solutions, e.g. `2024/inputs/day01.txt`.
-> Tooling for downloading your own inputs isn't currently implemented.
-You can
+> Tooling for downloading your own inputs isn't implemented.
+You can still run
-> still run tests against example inputs without copying over your own inputs.
+> tests against example inputs without copying over your own inputs.
 >
 > See the [FAQ on copying] for context on why the inputs are in `.gitignore`.